-All new patients are requested to book a new patient health check with our Health Care Assistant within 4 weeks of registering at the practice.
-If you are on any medication, you need to book an appointment with a GP so that this can be reviewed.
-Please ensure that you either bring along your medication list or your medications.
+All new patients are requested to book a new patient health check with our Health Care Assistant within 4-6 weeks of registering at the practice.

 The Practice building complies with the current regulations for wheelchair access, with consulting rooms on the ground floor.
 Should there be the need for a visit to the upper floor a lift is available to patients.
 Disabled toilets are also available for the use of patients.

-If you need to see a doctor but are away from home or not registered, you can receive emergency treatment from any GP practice for 14 days.
-After 14 days you will need to register as a temporary or permanent patient.
+If you need to see a doctor but are away from home or not registered, you can receive emergency treatment from any GP practice.
 You will be asked to complete certain forms as a record of your visit to the doctor and this will be forwarded to your registered doctor.